uerbzr/course-devops-artifacts/README.md

   - Click New Token
   - Write a Name in the textbox
   - Choose suitable expiration period
-  - Select permissions - Packaging, Build, Release should be given significant access
+  - Under Scopes you can grant Full Access.
-  - Save this key somewhere outside of the repository so you DO NOT SHARE
+  - Save this key somewhere outside of the repository so you DO NOT SHARE / PUSH
-  - Not necessary for this task but consider looking at Show more scopes to see the kind of things you can achieve from a pipeline
+  - Not necessary for this task but consider looking at a Custom Defined Scope, then show more scopes to see the kind of things you can achieve from a pipeline

 ### Artifact Setup

-- From the main project page click the Articacts button
+- From the main project overview summary page
 - Click Create New Feed
 - Enter a name into the textbox
 - Set the visibility to your required setting